 Einstein Visiting Fellows are expected to set up a working group in Berlin in consultation with their hosts and come to Berlin at least three times a year for several weeks or once per year for more than five months to work with the group and be available for junior researchers.
 Whilst in Berlin, Visiting Fellows also work on joint projects with other researchers and run courses and other events in agreement with their host institutions.

-Applications may be submitted by the speaker(s) of a Berlin-based Cluster of Excellence or a Graduate School and by Einstein Centres.
-Einstein Centres are eligible as well as DFG Research Centres and Collaborative Research Centres if they have at least three years left of their maximum funding period.
+Applications may be submitted by Berlin-based Clusters of Excellence or Graduate Schools and by Einstein Centres.
+Also eligible are DFG Research Centres and Collaborative Research Centres if they have at least three years left of their maximum funding period.
 All applications must be endorsed by the management of the host university or Charité.

 The Foundation will provide up to € 450,000 for three years, primarily for establishing a working group in Berlin, including for example a postdoctoral positions permanently present in Berlin, who can take over managerial functions for the group.

 The funds may also be used for

 - an appropriate expense allowance for the Einstein Visiting Fellow in accordance with the regulations governing the host institution, to be based on the Fellow’s qualifications and position in his or her home country

 - expenses for material resources as deemed necessary by the Fellow for his or her research project